Faithful Semitoric Systems: Cartographic homeomorphisms and -cartographic representatives

 With the above results at hand, we finish the proof of Theorem \ref{prop:rh}.

-\begin{proof}[Proof of Theorem \ref{prop:rh} if $S_{\boldsymbol{\ep}}$ is not path-connected.]
-Suppose that $S_{\boldsymbol{\ep}}$ is not path-connected.
+\begin{proof}[Proof of Theorem \ref{prop:rh} if $S_{\boldsymbol{\ep}}$ is not path-connected] Suppose that $S_{\boldsymbol{\ep}}$ is not path-con\-nec\-ted.
 The idea is to reduce this situation to the path-connected case by appealing to the following result.